Dance (DANC)

 DANC 2406 (c, VPA) Intermediate Hip Hop Repertory

-Intermediate Hip Hop Repertory deepens students’ work in creative process, rehearsal, and performance through explorations of Africanist and Hip Hop aesthetics and cultural approaches.
-Students will advance their understandings of and skills in hip hop dance practices, including further developing critical listening skills and musical embodiment.
+This class deepens students’ work in creative process, rehearsal, and performance through explorations of Africanist and hip-hop aesthetics and cultural approaches.
+Students will advance their understandings of and skills in hip-hop dance practices, including further development of critical listening skills and musical embodiment.
 Students may be involved in learning and generating movement material as well as engaging in freestyle and improvisatory practices.
 This course culminates in a performance, and all students must be available for any technical and dress rehearsals as well as performances.

 DANC 2505 (c, VPA) Geographies of the Sexiness: Dance and Politics of (Dis)Respectability Across the Americas